Before you read this, I must confess: Trevor Linden may be my favorite player of all time.

 The 1994 Stanley Cup

-Linden led the Canucks to the team's greatest moment in 1994 - game 7 of the Stanley Cup Finals.
+Linden led the Canucks to the team's greatest moment in 1994 - game 7 of the Stanley Cup playoffs.
 After a relatively disappointing 85 point, 2nd place finish, the Canucks caught fire in the playoffs.
 After falling behind 3-1 in the opening round against Calgary, the Canucks stormed back to win 4 games to 3 and then would blow by Dallas and Toronto to face Mark Messier, Mike Keenan and the New York Rangers.
 Lead by Linden's leadership and physical play, Pavel Bure's goal scoring and Kirk McLean's incredible goaltending, the Canucks took the Rangers to 7 games.
 The final game was as close as could possibly be.
-Had Nathan Lafeyette's third period shot hit the inside of the goalpost instead of the outside, perhaps the Canucks could have forced overtime.
+Had Nathan Lafeyette's shot hit the inside of the goalpost instead of the outside, perhaps the Canucks could have forced overtime.
 Unfortunately, the Canucks would lose game 7 by a score of 3 goals to 2, both scored by Trevor Linden.

 1995-96 would prove to be Trevor's best season statistically as he would set career highs in goals (33) assists (47) and points (80).
 But as anyone who knows Trevor, his value is not determined by statistical output, but rather by intangibles.